 Kick off the vacation with breakfast at a local favorite, Biscuit Factory.
 Enjoy Southern breakfast staples the whole family will love (the fries and hot dogs served at lunch are also beloved).

 Refuel at Stock + Grain Assembly food hall, where you can find everything from sushi burritos to brisket tacos.
-Stock + Grain overlooks Truist Point, home of the High Point Rockers baseball team (a CAC) and Blessing Park, where kiddos can cool off in the splash pad during the warm months.
+Stock + Grain overlooks Truist Point, home of the High Point Rockers baseball team (a CAC) and Carolina Core FC, an MLS NEXT Pro soccer team playing its inaugural season in 2024.
+Kiddos can also splash at Blessing Park Splash Pad here during warm months.

 From there, check out Distractions Art Studio (a CAC), where everyone can create one-of-a-kind souvenirs to remember your trip by.
 The staff will walk you through canvas, board or pottery painting.

 Enjoy dinner at well-known High Point eatery Sweet Old Bill’s (a CAC).
-This staple offers appetizers, entrees like burgers and barbecue, and desserts that will please even the pickiest eaters.
+This staple offers appetizers, entrees like brisket nachos and barbecue, and desserts that will please even the pickiest eaters.

 After a packed day of fun, head to Seven Oaks Bed & Breakfast, where you will find a serene 5-acre environment to relax and recover for the next day.
 Their management staff is trained on how to cater to individuals with autism or other sensory needs.